Think of your monthly cycle as a detailed, 4-part mission run by your body. It all starts when you hit puberty!

 The Fertile Window: You can only get pregnant around Ovulation.
 Since sperm can live for a few days, having sex in the days leading up to and on Ovulation Day increases the chance of pregnancy.

-It's common to start your period around age 12.
+It's common to start your period between ages 10-15.
 During this time, your body is still figuring things out, so mood swings and other symptoms are normal!

 These are just a few things to keep in mind for your health: